vuejs/docs/src/guide/essentials/patterned-templates.md

 ::: warning RFC Reference Implementation
 This page documents the **Draft reference implementation** of [RFC #823](https://github.com/vuejs/rfcs/pull/823).
 Patterned templates are proposed syntax, not an accepted or released Vue feature.
 Trying these examples requires the compiler and language-tools reference branches linked from the RFC.
 The syntax and implementation can change as the RFC is discussed.

+The top-level SFC form currently supports inline HTML templates and requires the bundler to pass the SFC template AST to the compiler.
+Its integration with template preprocessors and external `src` templates remains unfinished in this reference implementation.
 :::

 A loading screen often renders different content for the states of one request.
 With `v-if`, each branch repeats the value it inspects.
 The proposed `v-match` directive groups those branches around a single expression: